After a porn relapse, self-talk can become harsh very quickly.

 - Deciding you don't need to change

-Forgiving yourself after a relapse is:
+Forgiving yourself after a relapse involves:

 - Acknowledging what happened honestly